AmarReddy200/AmarReddy200/README.md

 - 👋 Hi, I’m @AmarReddy
-- 👀 I’m interested in data structures and algoriothms and mern full stack web developement...
+- 👀 I’m interested in sustaiable energy development methods.
-- 🌱 I’m currently learning data structures...
+- 🌱 I’m currently learning solar energy development process.
 - 💞️ I’m looking to collaborate on people who has same insterestes as of me...
-- 📫 How to reach me suryaammarreddy@gmail.com and linkden profile is https://www.linkedin.com/in/suryaamarreddy/..
+- 📫 How to reach me suryaamar785@gmail.com and linkden profile is https://www.linkedin.com/in/suryaamarreddy/..

 <!---
 AmarReddy200/AmarReddy200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.